meconlen/AutoConfProject2/README.md

 This repository is a template used for autotools projects.
 It's designed around C and C++ projects but can be easily adapted.

+# Dependencies

+This depends on having standard autotools available.

+The test program assumes you have Google Test.
+You can remove it easily.

 # Building

 ```